Swasthik: Plot

-He escapes with the help his neighbour Pinky (Vijayalakshmi), who takes him to her house to help remove the bullets from his legs and bind his wounds.
+He escapes with the help of his neighbor Pinky (Vijayalakshmi), who takes him to her house to help remove the bullets from his legs and bind his wounds.
 Angered by being betrayed by the people who he thought were his own, he places explosives on himself and goes to the Mysore palace, where he defuses some of the bombs he placed.
-However he is unable to prevent the explosions of the other bombs, which kill his adopted sister along with several people.
+However, he is unable to prevent the explosions of the other bombs, which kill his adopted sister along with several people.
 The terrorist couple, who are devastated by the death of their daughter, and the CBI chief are berated by Guru, for killing innocent people in the name of country and religion.
 Guru's fake father kills the CBI chief when he orders one of his subordinates to kill Guru.
 He along with his wife and mother admit their mistakes and surrender to the police, revealing to the police that Guru is innocent.
-The films ends with Guru being released and a voiceover stating that we must overcome prejudices connected with country, religion, etc. and live together equally.
+The film ends with Guru being released and a voiceover stating that we must overcome prejudices connected with country, religion, etc., and live together equally.